werew/CTFtools/README.md

-# REstuffs
+# CTFtools
-A miscellaneous of tools, scripts, documents, etc. for software analysis and reverse engineering
+A miscellaneous of tools, scripts, documents, etc. for software analysis, reverse engineering and various other CTF tasks.

 | Folder                           | Content                                                                                 |